jahilldev/hypnode/README.md

-A super fast and lightweight (**579bytes** gzipped) utility function to build HTML node trees, either directly or from transpiled `JSX`.
+A super fast and lightweight (**887bytes** gzipped) utility function to build HTML node trees, and stateful functional components.
+Can be used either directly via the `h` function, or from transpiled `JSX`.

 # Getting Started